yarisvt/tyk-docs/tyk-docs/content/security/tls-and-ssl/mutual-tls.md

 ```

 You may notice that you can't get the raw certificate back, only its meta information.
 This is to ensure security.
 Certificates with private keys have special treatment and are encoded before storing: if a private key is found it gets encrypted with AES256 algorithm 3 using `security.private_certificate_encoding_secret` from the Gateway configuration file and if it is empty, it will fallback to the value in the field [secret](https://tyk.io/docs/configure/tyk-gateway-configuration-options/#a-name-secret-a-secret).

+### <a name="mdcb"></a> MDCB
+Mutual TLS configuration in an MDCB environment has specific requirements.
+An MDCB environment usually consists of a management environment and slaves who, using MDCB, sync configuration.
+The Management and slave environments usually do not share any secrets; thus a certificate with private keys encoded with secret in management Gateway, will not be accessible to slaves.

+To solve this issue, you need set `security. private_certificate_encoding_secret`  in the MDCB configuration file, to the same value as specified in your management gateway configuration file.
+By knowing the original secret, MDCB will be able to decode private keys, and
+send them to client without password.
+Using secure connection between slave Gateways and MDCB is required in this case.
+See MDCB setup page for use_ssl usage.

 ## <a name="authorisation"></a> Authorisation
 At the TLS level, authorisation means allowing only clients who provide client certificates that are verified and trusted by the server.